The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 The other favorite glyphosate alternative is a thick cover crop and a roller-crimper to make a thick weed suppressing mulch that weeds find difficult to germinate through.

-Often though many farmers will do both.
-They will grow a cover and use a roller crimper, but also spray glyphosate too.
+Often, though, many farmers will do both.
+They will grow a cover and use a roller crimper but also spray glyphosate.

 It shows that any farmer can start reducing their inputs and begin restoring the soil, with all the benefits that it brings.

-Update: Many people have been asking me if Natria is the same as Roundup.
+Update: Many people have asked me if Natria is the same as Roundup.
 Here's what I know so far.

 Natria vs Roundup - What is the difference?